jslater89/shooting-sports-analyst/README-Elo.md

 one or more stages.
 (The engine assumes a stage was a DNF if it has zero time and zero scoring events—i.e., hits, scored misses, penalties, or NPMs.)

+Additionally, a shooter's match score is ignored if his time on any non-fixed-time stage is less than tenth of a second, on the theory that this is always a data entry error.

 #### Stage-specific processing
 In stage mode, the engine ignores DNFed stages, but _includes_ stages a disqualified shooter completed before disqualifying.